flame-engine/flame/doc/platforms.md

 # Supported Platforms

-Flame runs on top of Flutter, so its supported platforms depend on how mature/stable support for each platform is by Flutter.
+Since Flame runs on top of Flutter, so its supported platforms depend on which platforms that are supported by Flutter.

 At the moment, Flame supports both mobile and web.